 - a) Landscape effects on existing settlements (- -) Development would be very large in relation to the existing settlements and of such a different character that it would have a very significant adverse effect on existing settlements. - b) Impact on visual amenity and character of the landscape (- -) The landscape would be unable to accommodate development of the proposed type and scale without significant and adverse character change.

 The development conflicts directly with the Landscape Character.
-Landscape Mitigation highly visible from the south, presented on the south facing slope, and from the north as a developed skyline.
+Landscape Mitigation

 Apart from the quarry site, it will be very difficult to offer any landscape mitigation on this site.